ANSWER VAULT - WEEK THREE

 A. Don't skip over it!
 Log that contact's information in your PCL.
 Just make sure you write your cover letter appropraitely saying you'd like to call them or skype them or facetime for coffee instead of stopping by the office.
 Make it work for you.

 Q.If I can’t find a direct email to the person I want to get to, is it ok to put FTAO and their name in the subject?
 (For the attention of :-))

 A. First use the cold call for direct contact pre-writen template to find out if you can get that person's email and name.
 Usually you can.
 Then add that info ito your PCL.
 If you can't get that info no matter how hard you try, then make it work for you.
 Some have used the subject line: For the attention of (their name).
 Some have just written Dear (name of company).
 What feels best for you?
 Make it work for you.

 Q.So often in my niche, no-one in the big corporation’s know who I’m trying to find.

 A. Dig a little bit more.
-Maybe call ahead and contact the admin assistant or receptionist first and through them find the right person who to reach out to.
+Call ahead using the cold call for direct contact pre-written script and contact the admin assistant or receptionist first and through them find the right person who to reach out to.